TownesZhou/ISDEA-Fix/README.md

 ## Datasets

-We provide the preparation and sampling code for our datasets construction in PediaTypes and WikiTopics directory.
+We provide the datasets including the preparation and sampling code for our datasets construction in PediaTypes and WikiTopics directory.

 ## Execute